WesH0use/AWS_Developer_Notes/db.md

 Amazon Relational Database Service (Amazon RDS) makes it easy to set up, operate, and scale a relational database with support for transactions in the cloud.
 A relational database is a collection of data items with pre-defined relationships between them.
 RDS supports the most demanding database applications.
 You can choose between two SSD-backed storage options: one optimized for high-performance Online Transaction Processing (OLTP) applications, and the other for cost-effective general-purpose use.

+## Your web application reads and writes data to your DynamoDB table.
+The table is provisioned with 400 Write Capacity Units (WCU’s) shared across 4 partitions.
+One of the partitions receives 250 WCU/second while others receive much less.
+You receive the error 'ProvisionedThroughputExceededException'.
+What is the likely cause of this error?

+**_You have a hot partition_**

+It's not always possible to distribute read and write activity evenly.
+When data access is imbalanced, a "hot" partition can receive a higher volume of read and write traffic compared to other partitions.
+To better accommodate uneven access patterns, DynamoDB adaptive capacity enables your application to continue reading and writing to hot partitions without being throttled, provided that traffic does not exceed your table’s total provisioned capacity or the partition maximum capacity.

+_ProvisionedThroughputExceededException_ explained: When you create a new provisioned table in Amazon DynamoDB, you must specify its provisioned throughput capacity.
+This is the amount of read and write activity that the table can support.
+DynamoDB uses this information to reserve sufficient system resources to meet your throughput requirements.